 “Environmental issues are becoming increasingly relevant in everyday life,” explained Grazia de Gennaro, Head of the Communications Office at Maiora, adding that “not only citizens are called upon to play an active role, but also businesses must make a fundamental contribution through simple gestures.”

 Maiora has actively promoted environmental and territorial protection for years, involving its employees and consumers through partnerships with qualified environmental non-profit organizations.

 Read more news about SPAR in Italy

-SPAR Italy, known locally as DESPAR Italia, was first granted the SPAR Brand’s licence in 1959.
+SPAR Italy, known locally as DESPAR Italia, was first granted the SPAR brand’s license in 1959.
 The first store opened in 1960, making SPAR the first partnership of retailers and wholesalers to operate in the country.
 In addition, SPAR Italy licenses regional partners, all of whom work together to grow the brand across the country.

-The DESPAR consortium operates stores under three formats: DESPAR neighbourhood supermarkets, EUROSPAR Supermarkets, and INTERSPAR Hypermarkets.
+The DESPAR consortium operates stores in three formats: DESPAR neighborhood supermarkets, EUROSPAR supermarkets, and INTERSPAR hypermarkets.
 Many of the larger format stores are company-owned, reflecting the scale of investment required.
-The independently owned neighbourhood supermarkets are a vital part of the organisation’s strategy to bring a high-quality, tailored grocery offering to communities.
+Independently owned neighborhood supermarkets are a vital part of the organization’s strategy to bring a high-quality, tailored grocery offering to communities.